The Capital District Civil War Round Table

 • Speakers are encouraged, but not required, to include a visual component such as PowerPoint or Google Slides during their presentation

-• If necessary, the Round Table can provide speakers with a computer, projector, and screen.
-Many speakers bring their laptop to connect with our digital projector.
+• Round Table provides speakers with a PowerPoint projector, and screen.
+Please bring a laptop computer to the meeting.

 • Presentations are usually 45 minutes with time for a question-and-answer session.